Open for Agents Docs

 What happens when the WebMCP spec changes?

 The plugin keeps built-in and discovered capabilities in its own ActionMap model.
+WebMCP is live in Chrome's origin trial, but it remains experimental and pre-standard.
 When WebMCP changes, exporter updates are shipped without requiring you to re-scan or reconfigure from scratch.

 Does it work with caching plugins?